Fun Things To Do In Siena – Italy’s Lesser Known Tuscan City

 I have long dreamed of the rolling Tuscan hills.
 I had an image of staying in a farmhouse in the countryside, cycling for fresh bread and tomatoes in the mornings, doing some work, and then watching the sunset with a glass of wine and a book.
-If this isn’t clear yet, I have a tendency to see life as a movie (some might call it a delusion!).
+If this isn’t clear yet, I have a tendency to see life as a movie.
 So, my expectations were high.
 I left booking accommodation until about 10 days before.
-I was not sure where to stay because there are so many beautiful towns rich in history in Tuscany.
-I also realized that staying in the countryside would be a logistical nightmare – no car, no buses.
-Where would I even rent or buy that bike I had dreamed of?!
 After a little research, I found a city called Siena, and it looked perfect.

-Siena itself is beautiful; it’s a medieval city surrounded by a 1000-year-old wall.
-UNESCO describes Siena as the “ideal embodiment of a medieval city,” and I agree.
-It is a completely walkable and compact city with modern shops, pubs, and restaurants.
-FlixBus serves the town, making it easy to get to from other areas of Italy.
-So, what is there to do?
+Siena itself is beautiful; it’s a compact medieval city surrounded by a 1000-year-old wall.
+UNESCO describes Siena as the “ideal embodiment of a medieval city,” and I agree, prepare to be transported back in time.

 1. Piazza del Campo